MNZaidan/scrcpy-automation/README.md

 ### ADB Options

-These options can be found under the select device menu.
+These options are available under the "Select Device" menu.

 > [!Note]
-> You can use scrcpy via USB connection or wirelessly via ADB pairing or ADB TCP-IP.
+> You can use scrcpy via USB connection or wirelessly via ADB pairing or ADB TCP/IP.
 > Wireless ADB connections require that your device and computer are on the same network.

-- **Auto Connect**: Automatically connects wirelessly to available TCP-IP devices using Get-NetNeighbor or ARP table scan.
-If these fails, you can try connecting manually or using pairing.
+- **Auto Connect**: Automatically connect wirelessly to available TCP/IP devices using Get-NetNeighbor or ARP table scan.
+If these fail, try connecting manually or using pairing.
-- **Connect (Manual)**: Connect to a device wirelessly manually using a TCP-IP enabled device's IP address and port.
+- **Connect (Manual)**: Connect wirelessly to a device by using its IP address and port.
-- **Pair**: Connect to a device wirelessly using a [wireless debugging pairing code](https://developer.android.com/tools/adb#connect-to-a-device-over-wi-fi).
+- **Pair**: Connect wirelessly using a [wireless debugging pairing code](https://developer.android.com/tools/adb#connect-to-a-device-over-wi-fi).
-- **TCP-IP**: enable ADB over TCP-IP connection to a USB connected device.
+- **TCP-IP**: Enable ADB over TCP/IP for a USB connected device.
-- **Kill ADB Server**: Stops the ADB server if it's running to fix connection issues.
-Running any ADB command will restart the server.
+- **Kill ADB Server**: Stops the ADB server to resolve connection issues.
+Any ADB command will restart the server.

 ### Preset Management

 >[!Note]
 >You can use the pre-made `scrcpy-config.json` file included in the [releases page](https://github.com/MNZaidan/scrcpy-automation/releases/latest) or create your own from scratch.

 - Create new presets with custom parameters.
-- Add tags, reorder, duplicate or edit existing presets.
+- Add tags, reorder, duplicate, or edit existing presets.
-- Organize presets into categories by using - as a prefix and - as a suffix in preset names. (e.g., `-Gaming-`, `-Video-`, etc.)
+- Organize presets into categories by using `-` as a prefix and suffix in preset names (e.g., `-Gaming-`, `-Video-`, etc.).
-- Mark presets as favorites or set them as quick-launch options.
-These will appear at the main menu for quick access.
-Last used preset is also available for quick access.
+- Mark presets as quick-launch options.
+These will appear on the main menu for quick access.
+The last used preset is also available for quick access.
+Marking favorite will add a star to the preset for ease of identification.
 - Search for presets using keywords and tags.

 ### Recording Options